 After your pressure test confirms that you’re below the target duct leakage percentage, you can insulate the areas you sealed.
 The problem with insulating before sealing the ducts is twofold:

-- You can't see where the duct blaster smoke is coming out if insulation is covering a leak.
+- You can’t see where the duct blaster smoke coming out of insulation is covering a leak.